hecto932/core-judge/sandbox/README.md

 ## C/C++ Sandboxing

-For C and C++ codes core-judge use [EasySandbox](https://github.com/daveho/EasySandbox) for sandboxing C/C++ codes.
+Core-judge use [EasySandbox](https://github.com/daveho/EasySandbox) for sandboxing C/C++ codes.
 EasySandbox limits the running code using **[seccomp](http://lwn.net/Articles/332974/)**, a sandboxing mechanism in Linux kernel.

 ## Python2 and Python3

-We don't have a solution yet.
+Don't have a solution yet.

 ## Java Sandboxing